Stadion Narodowy

 With a seating capacity of 58,580, the stadium is the largest association football arena in Poland.
-Its construction was started in 2008 and was finished in November 2011.
-It is located on the site of the former Stadion Dziesięciolecia, at the Zieleniecka Avenue in Praga Południe district, near the city center.
+Its construction was started in 2008 and finished in November 2011.
+It is located on the site of the former 10th-Anniversary Stadium, at the Zieleniecka Avenue in Praga Południe district, near the city centre.
 The stadium has a retractable PVC roof which unfolds from a nest on a spire suspended above the centre of the pitch.
 The retractable roof is inspired by the cable-supported unfolding system of Commerzbank-Arena in Frankfurt, Germany, and is similar to the newly renovated roof of BC Place in Vancouver, British Columbia, Canada.
 The stadium is also very similar to the Arena Națională in Bucharest in terms of age, capacity and the roof.

-The National Stadium hosted the opening match (a group match), the 2 group matches, a quarterfinal, and the semifinal of the UEFA Euro 2012, co-hosted by Poland and Ukraine.
+The National Stadium hosted the opening match (a group match), two additional group matches, a quarter-final, and a semi-final of UEFA Euro 2012, which was co-hosted by Poland and Ukraine.

 The stadium is equipped with a heated pitch, training pitch, façade lighting, and underground parking.
 It is a multipurpose venue that is able to host sporting events, concerts, cultural events, and conferences.
 The official stadium opening took place on 19 January 2012, and the first football match was played on 29 February 2012.
-The match between the Poland national football team and the Portugal national football team ended with a 0–0 draw.
+The match between the Poland national football team and the Portugal national football team ended in a 0–0 draw.

-The stadium hosted the 2014–15 UEFA Europa League final.
+The stadium hosted the 2014–15 UEFA Europa League final and the 2024 UEFA Super Cup.

-On 11 November, 2022, the stadium was ordered closed with immediate effect due to construction issues with the roof.
+On 11 November 2022, the stadium roof was ordered closed with immediate effect due to construction issues.